PixelDust64/sd-webui-fsr-integration-for-neo/README.md

 # AMD FidelityFX Super Resolution (FSR) 1.0 - Forge Edition

-**This is a patched fork of the original extension, specifically optimized and fixed for [Stable Diffusion WebUI Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) (including the Neo branch).**
+**This is a patched fork of the original extension, specifically optimized and fixed for [Stable Diffusion WebUI Forge](https://github.com/Haoming02/sd-webui-forge-classic/tree/neo) (Neo branch).**

 This extension integrates [AMD FidelityFX Super Resolution (FSR) 1.0](https://gpuopen.com/fidelityfx-superresolution/) upscaling feature into the WebUI.
 It offers FSR 1.0 Contrast Adaptive Sharpening upscaling at 2x, 3x, and 4x scales, as well as a universal mode that adapts to the scale set in Hires Fix.